-Requests received during or just before Setting closure periods may not be able to be responded to within the one calendar month response period.
-This is because the Setting will be closed and there will be no one on site to review emails and/or comply with the request.
+Requests received during or just before setting closure periods may not be able to be responded to within the one calendar month response period.
+This is because [the Setting will be closed and no one will be on site to comply with the request].
 As a result, it is unlikely that your request will be able to be dealt with during this time.
-We may not be able to acknowledge your request during this time (i.e. until a time when we receive the request), however, if we can acknowledge the request we may still not be able to deal with it until the Setting reopens.
+We may not be able to acknowledge your request during this time (i.e. until a time when we receive the request), however, if we can acknowledge the request we may still not be able to deal with it until the Setting re-opens.
 The Setting will endeavour to comply with requests as soon as possible and will keep in communication with you as far as possible.
 If your request is urgent, please provide your request during term times and not during/close to closure periods.